gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy glanced down at Dockety's motionless form.
 A single lonely light blinked on and off in the corner of the screen on its chest.
-It looked like it needed a mechanic just as badly as Gumption needed a doctor, but the nearest bot mech was---Maddy didn't even know.
+It looked like it needed a mechanic just as badly as Gumption needed a doctor, but the nearest bot mech was—Maddy didn't even know.

 "Don't listen to her,"
 a harsh voice said.